MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_BytesSynchronous** - Number of bytes (compressed) that we must have before we can start opening the file

-- **Data_BytesUnknown** - Number of bytes in document parts that we don’t expect to find
+- **Data_BytesUnknown** - Number of bytes in document parts that we don't expect to find

 - **Data_DetachedDuration** - How long was the activity detached from the thread